nguyen-nhat-mai/fake-news-detection/README.md

 ## Project description
 The task was to employ traditional machine learning (ML) classification methods to mine the text and identify unreliable news.
 The [dataset](https://www.kaggle.com/competitions/fake-news/data?select=train.csv) comprises 26,000 rows representing fake and reliable news.
 For each news, article title, text, author and label are provided.
 ML methods used are Support vector machine (SVM), Naive bayes, Logistics regression, Knn, Decision tree.
-The performances of models were evaluated using accuracy score and running time. xx proved to outperform in this case with xx accuracy score while xx running time.
+The performances of models were evaluated using accuracy score and running time.
+Naive Bayes proved to outperform in this case with 84% accuracy score with the least running time (0.11 seconds).

 ## Methodology
 ### 1. Pre-processing and explore data